Aggregating in Pandas

 ['hello', 'hello', 'hello']

-Now for the evaluation: We print the size of the NumPy ndarray in bytes using Pympler’s asizeof method.
+Now for the evaluation: the following snippet prints the size of the NumPy ndarray in bytes using Pympler’s asizeof method:

 asizeof.asizeof(numpy_hello)